microsoft/code-with-engineering-playbook/docs/code-reviews/inclusion-in-code-review.md

 Impostor phenomenon is a psychological pattern in which an individual doubts their skills, talents, or accomplishments and has a persistent internalized fear of being exposed as a "fraud" - [wikipedia](https://en.wikipedia.org/wiki/Impostor_phenomenon).

 Someone experiencing impostor phenomenon may find submitting a code review particularly stressful.
-It is important to realise that everybody can have meaningful contributions and to not let the perceived weaknesses prevent said contributions.
+It is important to realise that everybody can have meaningful contributions and to not let the perceived weaknesses prevent contributions.

 Some tips for overcoming the impostor phenomenon for authors:

-* Review the guidelines highlighted above and make sure your code change adhere the them.
+* Review the guidelines highlighted above and make sure your code change adhere to them.
 * Ask for help from a colleague - pair program with an experienced colleague that you can learn from.

 Some tips for overcoming the impostor phenomenon for reviewers:

 * Anyone can have valuable insights.
-A fresh new pair of eyes are always welcome.
-Study the review until you have clearly understood it, check the corner cases and look for ways to improve it.
+* A fresh new pair of eyes are always welcome.
+* Study the review until you have clearly understood it, check the corner cases and look for ways to improve it.
 * If something is not clear, a simple specific question should be asked.
 * If you have learnt something, you can always compliment the author.
+* If possible, pair with someone for code reviewing so that you establish a personal connection and have a more complex discussion about the code.

 ## Tools